Everyone gets spots, but if you have a large amount and they won’t seem to go away, this could be acne.

 What can I do about it?

-Acne might really get you down, but it won’t last forever – acne can get better without treatment.
+Acne and spots may really get you down, it could affect your confidence and self esteem, but it won’t last forever – acne can get better without treatment.

 You can seek advice by: